How we Review Wallets

 Functionality & Utility

 The functionality and usability of a wallet are some of the most important aspects of a wallet.
-After all, we purchase a wallet to serve a specific purpose whether it’s to store cash, cards, coins, or any number of other more niche items.
-When we review a wallet we look at all this including the wallets and style as wallets can come in many different styles including minimalist, bi-fold, or tri-fold.
+After all, we purchase a wallet to serve a specific purpose whether it’s to store cash, cards, coins, or any number of other items like keys, pens, or passports.
+When we review a wallet we look at all this including the wallets and style as wallets can come in many different styles including, as mentioned above.